sage-code/maj/alphabet.md

 **Vibrate J**

+Letter J is like English "j" not like Spanish "j".

-Letter "J", "j" is voiced and vibrated.
-That means your tongue tip will vibrate.
-To pronounce this sound you must press the tip of your tongue in the roof top and produce a frontal "sh".
-The best symbol for this sound is "ʒ".
+1. Letter "J", "j" is labial vibrated.
+It is also known as _soft G_.
+That means your tongue tip will vibrate softly.
+To pronounce this sound you must press the middle of your tongue in the roof top and produce a vibrated "ce" similar to "ge" from "pigeon".
+The best symbol for this sound is "d͡ʒ".

-**Vibrate G**

-Letter "G", "g" can be vibrated when follow by {"i","e"}.
-To pronounce this sound you must press the middle of your tongue on the front roof and produce a voiced "dge" or "dgi".
-The best IPA symbol for this sound is "d͡ʒ" also known as "Soft G".
+* "jela" = "jell" is pronounced "d͡ʒela"
+* "jaza" = "jaz"  is pronounced "d͡ʒaza"

+2. Letter {`j`} is pronounced `ʒ` at end of words.
+Therefore `ʒ` is called _polimorphic letter_.
+J can never be followed by a consonant.
+To make this sound your tongue is relaxed and the tip of the tongue taps the roof of the mouth several times similar to "sh" but vibrated.

+* "lej"  = "far" is pronounced "leʒ" (distance)
+* "RAJ"  = "Raj" is pronounced "raʒ" (person)

 **Plosive G**

-Letter "G", "g" is plosive when followed by {"a","o","u","y"} or consonant.
+Letter "G", "g" is plosive.
 To pronounce this sound you must press the back of your tongue on the back roof of your mouth and produce a plosive sound like "gue" or "gui".
 The best IPA symbol for this sound is "ɢ", also known as "Hard G"

-## Modified Letters

-In some languages, we use tree-graphs to avoid digraph formation using silent letters {"u" or "h"}.
-Trigraphs will make the writing less efficient and difficult to read.
-To avoid this inconvenient Maj is using modified letters:

-{C, W, Q, K, X, Y}

 **Whistled C**

 Letter "C", "c" is whistled when followed by {"a","e","i","o", "u"}.
 To pronounce this sound you must press the middle of your tongue on the roof top and produce a whistled sound like "ch".
 The best symbol for this sound is "t͡ʃ".
 To prevent this effect you must use "k" instead of "c".

-* cokola  = chocolate

-**Fricative C**
+**Posive C**

-Letter "C", "c" can be pronounced "k" when followed by `y` or a consonant.
+Letter "C", "c" is pronounced "k" when followed by a consonant.
 To pronounce this sound you must press the back of your tongue on the back roof and produce a sound like "ck".
 The best IPA symbol for this sound is "k".

-**Soft Q, unmodified**
+**Latin Q**

-Letter "Q", "q" is classic Latin, must be followed by vowel `u`.
-To make this sound you must press the back of your tongue on the back roof and produce a sound like "kiu".
+Letter "Q", "q" is Latin, must be followed by vowel `u`.
+To make this sound you must press the back of your tongue on the back roof and produce a sound like "ku".
 The best IPA symbol for this sound is "q".

-* aqua is going to be pronounced: "akua" and not "agua"
+* qua is going to be pronounced: "ka"
-* aqui is going to be pronounced: "aki"  and not "acui"
+* qui is going to be pronounced: "ki"

-**Hard Q, modified**

-In Maj the letter "Q", "q" is pronounced "ɢ" when is follow by vowels {`e`, `i`}.
-To make this sound you must press the back of your tongue on the back roof of the mouth and produce a sound like "gue" or "gui".
-The best IPA symbol for these sounds are "ɢe", "ɢi".

 **Whistled: X**

 Letter `X` is pronounced like: `sh` in `sheep`.
 To avoid `ş` pronunciation letter `x` is replaced by `cs`.
 To make this sound you must press the middle of your tongue on the roof top of the mouth and produce a sort whispered `s`.
 To make this sound correctly your tongue is more relaxed than for `s`.
 The best IPA symbols for this sound is "ʃ" but also similar "ʂ":

-Note: X is not 100% deterministic for names.
-Therefore some names can be mispronounced:

 * Xue is pronounced "şue" and represent a Chinese name;
-* Luxembourg is pronounced "Lucsemburg" and represents name of a state/town;
+* Luxembourg is pronounced "Luşemburg" and represents name of a state/town;

 If you don't know, Luxembourg has became an independent state in 1867.

 **Modified: Y**

-Letter `Y` represents 2 sounds depending on the position in the word.
+Letter `Y` represents 3 sounds depending on the position in the word.

-* `y` at the beginning of words is pronounced "i" like in New York, Yes, Yacht;
+1. Sliding: `y` at the beginning of words is "i" sliding to next vowel like: York, Yes, Yacht;
-* `y` can be pronounced `ə` = `ă` like `io` in "fashion";
+2. Covered "a" can be used at end of words `ə` = `ă` like "ar" in "shugar";
+3. Covered "i" can be be pronounced `ɨ` = `â` like "eo" in "pidgeon";

-* `y` at end of nouns is converted to `e` to make plural noun;
+Note: For nouns, terminal coda `y` is converted to `e` to make plurals;

 **Modified: K**

-Letter "k" is used only to replace `c` before a vowels and to avoid duplicate `c`.
-When followed by a consonant, other then "c" it will be replaced by "c" that is in convenient place on keyboard so is a bit easier to type.
-This letter is more frequent in Maj than in other languages.
+Letter "k" is used to replace `c` before a vowels to prevent formation of whistled digraph "ch".
+When followed by a consonant, other then "c" it will be replaced by "c".
+K is more frequent in Maj than in other languages.

-* avoid duplication of "c" in words like `akcidy` instead of `accidy`;
-* used before vowels to prevent formation of diphthongs: {`ke`, `ki`, `ko`, `ku`, 'ky'};
+* `akcidy` = accident;
+* `kesa`   = ceez;

 **Modified: W**